smartcontractkit/documentation/docs/chainlink-keepers/cron-contracts.md

 ## Setting up Chainlink Keepers

-Since our deployed contract is already [Keeper-compatible](../compatible-contracts), we can immediately register it with Keepers following these [steps](../register-upkeep).
+Because the deployed contract is already [Keeper-compatible](../compatible-contracts), you can immediately register it with Keepers following these [steps](../register-upkeep).
 Be sure to provide the address of your Job Scheduler contract in **Upkeep address**.
 For gas limits, you should specify the upper limit of gas your target function will use.

 > ❗️ Gas Limits
 >